patrikx3/tools/README.md

 ***If you want to extend, fix bugs or add in new features, I promptly merge pull requests or you can become a ```patrikx3``` member.***

+Besides, when I can support, please note, I cannot support old versions, only the current/latest version.

 ### Node Version Requirement
 ```
 >=7.8.0